The recovery of the Kaikōura transport corridor and landscape.

 2016 - 2017

+Boffa Miskell’s early input helped inform this wider framework, which was central to integrating permanent works into the surrounding landscape and designing with nature.
+This approach responded not only to physical damage, but also to the area’s outstanding natural character, ecological values and significance to mana whenua.
 The design and planting guidance in the LDF acknowledges and reflects the cultural significance of the coast, and provides opportunities for historical, natural heritage and cultural interpretation and storytelling.
 The design guidance also seeks to restore and enhance coastal habitat and ecology through revegetation of disturbed ground with eco-sourced indigenous species.

+Boffa Miskell also remained connected to the project through involvement in landscape design and delivery inputs, contributing to the refinement of the landscape response as the project progressed.
 Consultation with key stakeholders was ongoing throughout this project and Boffa Miskell consultants worked closely with regional and territorial authorities, Department of Conservation, iwi, and infrastructure owners KiwiRail and NZTA.

 image-5